ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 - "How can a Node Manager interact with their database directly?"
 objectives:
 - "Understand the data-loading workflow"
-- "Understand how to create and use Gitlab Issues"
+- "Understand how to create and use GitLab Issues"
 - "Understand how to access and query your database tables"
-- "Understand how to use the `AUTH - Create and Update` notebook"
+- "Understand how to use the `AUTH - Create and Update` notebook to maintain your database credentials file"
 keypoints:
 - "Node-members cannot access the database, you are the liason"
 - "Data submissions and QC processes should be trackable and archived"